Create a Website Account - Manage notification subscriptions, save form progress and more.

 The financial information and documents are provided to give our citizens a clear view of how the City’s funds are used to make the City of Granbury a great place to reside or visit.

-The following financial summary data is for the most recently completed fiscal year of October 1, 2016 to September 30, 2017, and is designed to provide a broad overview of the City’s finances.
-The information reported can be viewed in detail in the City’s audited Comprehensive Annual Financial Report.
+The following financial summary data is for the most recently completed fiscal year of October 1, 2023 to September 30, 2024, and is designed to provide a broad overview of the City’s finances.
+The information reported can be viewed in detail in the City’s audited Annual Comprehensive Financial Report.

 City of Granbury issues a variety of long-term debt instruments to finance major capital purchases, such as improving or expanding City infrastructure and facilities.
 These instruments include general obligation bonds, certificates of obligation and revenue bonds.
 Future ad valorem tax revenues and/or water, electric and sewer system revenues secure these debt obligations.